-Nervous about remembering everything your doctor tells you?
 Bring pen and paper to write down the important information, or turn on your smart phone’s recording feature and listen to the recording when you get home.

 8. Bring a family member or trusted friend

-Appointments can be overwhelming, and some people find it helpful to have the support of a family member, friend, or caregiver.
+Appointments can sometimes be overwhelming, and some people find it helpful to have the support of a family member, friend, or caregiver.
 Whether they just join you in the waiting room, or you’re comfortable having them in the clinic room with you, the presence of a trusted comrade may help distract you and put your mind at ease.

 9. Bring all necessary info with you